 LTBB is beginning to address these issues through a nonpoint source assessment and management plan.
 We've identified nonpoint source issues with our surface water quality data, State of Michigan data, and local watershed plans.
 We've met with groups such as Conservation Resource Alliance, Tip of the Mitt Watershed Council, Emmet County Road Commission, Walloon Lake Trust and Conservancy, the Little Traverse Bay Watershed Committee, and Lake Charlevoix Watershed Committee to outline how to manage nonpoint source issues.

-Our assessment and management plan is part of our application package for a Clean Water Act Section 319 program from the Environmental Protection Agency.
+We are applying for yearly base funding under the Clean Water Act Section 319 program from the Environmental Protection Agency.
 The new program will provide us with base funding for salaries, education, and small projects.
 We will also have access to a national competitive grant for larger nonpoint source issues.
 We are looking forward to helping restore and protect resources in Northern Michigan.
 We plan to support and seek the help of our many partners and collaborators.

 LTBB would like to thank the following for their help and support in this process which began five years ago:

 Partners in the Little Traverse Bay, Lake Charlevoix, and Burt Lake Watershed Plans